Car-Kar/Uchaguzi-Kenya/README.md

 Uchaguzi Kenya was originally written during the 2017 Kenyan General Elections as a means of disseminating information and civic education on the election and various candindates vying or participating in the election.
 Uchaguzi was written as a chatbot on the Facebook Messenger platform to leverage the power and community of social media.
 The chatbot is written in Python (3!) and hosted on [Heroku.](https://www.heroku.com/)

 ### How to Get Involved.

+### Get in Touch.
+Uchaguzi Kenya is on Facebook.
+Contact the developer @namespacewambui on Twitter.